LBCamden/lbcamden-frontend/README.md

 ## Contact the team

-GOV.UK Frontend is maintained by a team at Government Digital Service.
-If you want to know more about GOV.UK Frontend, please email the [Design System team](mailto:govuk-design-system-support@digital.cabinet-office.gov.uk) or get in touch with them on [Slack](https://ukgovernmentdigital.slack.com/messages/govuk-design-system).
+TBC

 ## Quick start

-There are 2 ways to start using GOV.UK Frontend in your app.
+The set-up process should mirror that of GOV.UK Frontend exactly: There are 2 ways to start using GOV.UK Frontend in your app.

 Once installed, you will be able to use the code from the examples in the [GOV.UK Design System](https://design-system.service.gov.uk/)